Why should I choose your course over the others?

 The structure of our course has changed to maximize the benefits of a virtual structure while also maximizing your preparation.
 We have done this since 2021 and have had no technical issues.
 We offer virtual mock sessions that will be similar in structure and style to those you will encounter during the real in-person board exam.
 We will review how to succeed in the OSCE portion of the exam.
 Every candidate before you has agreed that the most important factor in all of this however, is the feedback and coaching that follows each of your mock sessions.
 That is where you receive the critical input that can mean the difference between passing or failing.

 Who makes up your faculty?

 Our faculty is a mix of private practice and academic urologists from all across the country.
 Some faculty members have completed fellowships whereas others practice general urology.
-Each and every faculty member understands how the oral board format changed over recent years and can therefore replicate the actual current board experience.
+Each and every faculty member understands how the oral board format changed over the prior years and can therefore replicate the actual current board experience.
 We feel that this is a subtle yet important facet to your board preparation.